 4. Present a solution.

-Now that you’ve uncovered all the facts, identified the root cause, and empathized, it’s time to present a solution.
+Now that you’ve uncovered all the facts, identified the root cause, and empathized, it’s time to present a solution and improve customer success.

 First, don’t oversimplify.
 You can’t fix everything; you need to be realistic.

 Say an angry customer calls and says, “We’re having issues getting users to engage with the product.”

 Here’s an example of a great specific solution:

 [Emphasize the apology.]
 “I’m so sorry for your experience today.”

 [Provide a solution.]
 “Why don’t we implement a training plan and schedule training sessions with your employees to increase engagement.
 We’ll monitor their progress for a few weeks and follow up with interviews to measure improvement.”